TatriX/pomidor/README.md

 snapshots.
 You can press `n` (`pomidor-history-next`) or `p` (`pomidor-history-previous`) to navigate between the snapshots.

+Check a demo of this feature at [here](https://youtu.be/BJTT7nILcsY).

 ## Keybindings

 | Key   | Description          |